famube/dwds/README.md

 where:

-- Unlabeled set is contains the inut vectors in a libsvm format
+- Unlabeled set contains the input vectors in libsvm format
 - ndim is the number of dimensions of the input vectors
 - distance_threshold is a tuning parameter that defines the maximum distance to consider two instances redundant
 - n_neighbors (default 100) is the amount of neighbors to consider when calculating pairwise distances between instances.